Washington, Kennedy Center Opera House

 I was about to see the Mariinsky Ballet in Prokofiev’s Cinderella.
 The production – a contemporary take on the old-fashioned fairy tale – was created for the St. Petersburg troupe by Russian choreographer Alexei Ratmansky nearly ten years ago.
 This was the second time the Mariinsky Ballet brought this production to Washington, the first being at the Kennedy Center in 2005.

-Today the name of Ratmansky, a former director of the Bolshoi Ballet and current artist-in-residence at American Ballet Theater, is synonymous with hope in the ballet world.
+Today the name of Ratmansky, a former director of the Bolshoi Ballet and current artist-in-residence at American Ballet Theatre, is synonymous with hope in the ballet world.
 Yet in 2002, when he was invited to create “a new Cinderella” for the Mariinsky Theater, the 34-year-old dancer-turned-choreographer was virtually unknown in Russia and abroad.

 Ratmansky’s first choreographic success came with two short pieces, The Charms of Mannerism (1997) and Dreams of Japan (1998), which he choreographed for Bolshoi prima ballerina Nina Ananiashvili.
 Cinderella for the Mariinsky was his first stab at a three-act story ballet.